MoonlightCapital/MoonlightBot-docs/management-commands/create-muterole.md

 ## Logs

-*This command does not trigger any log events.*
+*This command does not trigger any log events*

 For more information on setting up those logs, refer to the [log setup tutorial](/README.md#logging)